0100101101011010/food/foodventures/_posts/2019-05-01-low-cal-soups.md

 ## Savoury Lentil Soup

 You can't go wrong with [lentil soup](/food/recipe/savoury-lentil-soup-slow-cooker-instant-pot/)—it's hearty and full of fiber.
-The only downside is this one is made in a slow cooker—if you use a pressure cooker, you can take that down to about an hour.
+The only downside is this one is made in a slow cooker—but if you use a pressure cooker, you can take that down to less than an hour.

 ## Japanese Clear Soup